 Taking care of your general health makes a difference.

-Maintain a healthy weight; extra weight is a strain on your skeleton and heart
+- Maintain healthy weight; extra weight is a strain on your skeleton and heart.

-Follow a healthy diet with adequate amounts of calcium and vitamin D.
+- Follow a healthy diet with adequate numbers of calcium and vitamin D.